 If you are going with the tour guide it takes closer to four hours to explore the park.
 This is because there are frequent stops with information about the ecology and human use of the area.

 What we loved about Krka is that you are allowed to go swimming!
 Unlike, Plitvice Lakes where it is strictly forbidden.

 Besides the iconic waterfalls of Krka National Park, there is a small ethnographic area.
 The power of the Krka River has long been serving to the benefit of the local populations.
 The mills at Krka show the complete mill process along with the processing of wool for weaving.
 You can also get a glimpse into history with an old kitchen, weaver’s loom, carriage room and stables.

 We decided to go by ourselves as we planned to make too many stops for photography and video recording.
 We do however recommend to take the guide tour because not only is included in the tour but it is also a good way to learn more about the national park.
 We boarded the bus back to Split arriving just in time for dinner.

-Our tour with Adriatic4you included the entry fee to Krka National Park and The Cathedral of St. James.
+Our tour included the Krka National Park entrance fee and The Cathedral of St. James.
 The amazing tour guide Dario is very knowledgeable and enthusiastic, happy to answer every question, including ones we did not even know to ask.

 We highly recommend visiting the National Park when exploring Croatia!